hhariri/hhariri.github.io/_posts/2013-12-29-jvm-minimal-survival-guide-for-the-dotnet-developer.md

 ### Target Audience

-Although the title says "for the .NET Developer", this guide is for anyone that is new to the JVM platform.
-While there will be some comparison to the .NET platform, it is not exclusively targeted at .NET Developers.
+This guide was primarily focused for .NET Developers as there are quite a few comparisons with .NET.
+In fact the URL still indicates it.
+Having said that, I'm hoping it is just as useful for non .NET developers that are also new to the Java platform.

 ## The Basics